ringover/ringover-sdk/README.md

 ### `ringingCall`

 Trigger a hook when a call is ringing or is being dialed.
+Automatically open the iframe.
 Return data call.

 **Return [object][3]:**
 ```js